Scalingo/documentation/src/_posts/databases/2000-01-01-maintenance-windows.md

 filter the list of recipients or provide a service address for individuals who need to be notified but do not have a Scalingo account.

-Three new events have been added:
+There are three events about database maintenance:

 - `database_maintenance_planned` : A database maintenance has been planned.
 - `database_maintenance_started`: A database maintenance has started.